caston1981/ELM11-Citrus-Doom/README.md

-# ELM11 games
+# ELM11 Citrus Doom

-A comprehensive game development framework for the ELM11 microcontroller, featuring Love2D-style game implementations, educational examples, and interactive development tools.
+A comprehensive project to port Citrus Doom to the ELM11 microcontroller, featuring Love2D-style game implementations, educational examples, and interactive development tools.

-This project started as an ambitious project to create a Citrus Doom p#### GPIO Header Soldering (Required First) The ELM11 has dual-row headers with 18 pins per side (36 total pins), including 16 programmable I/O pins plus power/ground pins.
-You'll need to solder female header pins to access the GPIO functionality.

-**Header Configuration:**
-- **Total Physical Pins**: 36 (18 per side)
-- **Programmable I/O Pins**: 16 (pins 1-16 in the pin numbering)
-- **Additional Pins**: Power (3.3V, 5V), Ground, USB, and other system pins

-**What to buy:**
-- 2x18 female header pins (2.54mm pitch) - or two 2x8 headers placed side by side
-- Soldering iron and solder
-- Optional: Helping hands or vise to hold the boardwever, before we can do this, we will test out simple games and demos.
+This project focuses on porting Citrus Doom (a Lua-based Doom engine) to the ELM11 microcontroller.
+As part of the development process, we've created Love2D-style games and examples to test the platform capabilities.

 ![ELM11](https://img.shields.io/badge/Platform-ELM11-blue)
 ![Lua](https://img.shields.io/badge/Language-Lua%205.x-yellow)